gzweigle/open-hybrid-piano/README.md

 Great way to learn new things.

-New: make hybrid pianos and tools to create innovate musical instruments more accessible.
+Make inventing new kinds of pianos and other musical instruments more accessible for anyone.

 ## History